jjvanzon/JJs-Reference-Architecture/api/orm.md

 Upon saving a parent object, child objects might be flushed too.
 Internally then [`NHibernate`](#nhibernate) asked itself the question if the child object was `Transient` and while doing so, it apparently wanted to get its identity, by executing an `insert` statement onto the data store.
 This once caused a `null` [`Exception`](../aspects.md#exceptions) on the child object's `ParentID` column.

-It may also help to create [entities](../patterns/data-access.md#entities) in a specific order (e.g. parent object first, child objects second) or choose a identity generation scheme, that does not require flushing an [entity](../patterns/data-access.md#entities) pre-maturely.
+It may also help to create [entities](../patterns/data-access.md#entities) in a specific order (e.g. parent object first, child objects second) or choose an identity generation scheme, that does not require flushing an [entity](../patterns/data-access.md#entities) pre-maturely.

 Read-Write Order